 We are seeing patients in person while ensuring all COVID-19 guidelines are being followed.
-We are outfitted with plexiglass barriers in the office and require staff and visitors to wear masks.
 If you have been in close contact with anyone with COVID-19, or are experiencing symptoms yourself, we ask that you reschedule your visit.

 No, you do not need a referral to access services.
 While you may have been directed to Froese Psychological Services by your family physician, pediatrician, or psychiatrist, a formal referral is not required.

 An assessment is a process that involves gathering standardized and non-standardized information that allows the psychologist to explain what is causing certain difficulties while also identifying strengths that are very important to understand.
 When completing an assessment with a child, information is gathered through direct ‘testing’ with the child, but also through forms (standardized and non-standardized) that allow the psychologist to gain insight and understanding based on the observations of parents/caregivers and/or teachers.
 An assessment can identify underlying academic issues, mental health concerns, social/emotional/behavioural difficulties, or social/life skill issues which can result in formal diagnoses (e.g., Specific Learning Disorder (e.g., Dyslexia), Attention-Deficit/Hyperactivity Disorder (ADHD), etc.).
 It can also be requested that the assessment not be ‘diagnostic’ and rather relate to gaining a better understanding and providing direction, without diagnostic conclusions.